frees-io/frees-rpc-workshop/README.md

 def userEvents(empty: Empty.type): F[Observable[UserEvent]]
 ```

-As you might notice, we are exposing a server streaming service that it's returning a `monix.reactive.Observable` enclosing every user event that will be generated by our data-generator.
+As you might notice, we are exposing a server streaming service that is returning a `monix.reactive.Observable` enclosing every user event that will be generated by our data-generator.
 Apart from this streaming returning type, we need to specify that we are creating a _ResponseStreaming_ service, by using the `@stream[ResponseStreaming.type]` annotation.

-* Streaming Service implementation: basically we are done in this part since our data-generator is already using a `monix.reactive.Observable` of `UserEvent`.
+* Streaming Service implementation: we are basically done with this part since our data-generator is already using a `monix.reactive.Observable` of `UserEvent`.

 Look at `RFMAnalysisServiceHandler.scala` in [./services/src/main/scala/runtime/](./services/src/main/scala/runtime/)